Sadarak District: Archaeology

 An important archaeological site in the district of Sadarak is an ancient settlement of Chalcolithic period that stretches over five acres.
 The settlement is located on the plain, east of the village of Karaagaç.
 It is known as Kultepe Sadarak, and is of remarkable importance because of its multiple cultural layers that go back to the late Paleolithic period.

 Many ceramic products were unearthed here, such as chaff faced pottery, and tableware with painted red lines.
 The settlement is a testimony of local culture in the V millennium BC, and it brings in new information about the Paleolithic Period in Nakhchivan.

 Proto Kura-Araxes pottery is found here, black-burnished pottery, as well as all the other types of Kura-Araxes pottery which followed later.
 Other related Nakhchivan sites with similar early pottery are Ovcular Tepesi, and Khalaj (archaeology).

 Geography

 Sadarak District borders Turkey in the south-west (the only bordering zone with Turkey and Azerbaijan is here - 11 km), with Armenia in the north-west – 24 km and Sharur District in the south-east – 27 km.

 The climate of Sadarak is continental with hot summer and cold winter.
 Mineral water springs similar to Istisu and Jeleznovodsk were discovered in Sadarak in 1980.

 The territory of the district consists of plains, surrounded by the Ujubiz, Aghdakan, Validag and Tekgar massifs.
 The Aras River flows along the border between Turkey and Sadarak District.

 Population

 According to the State Statistics Committee, as of 2018, the population of the region recorded 15.9 thousand persons, which increased by 3.7 thousand persons (30 percent) from 12.2 thousand persons in 2000.
-8.1 thousand of total population are men, 7.8 thousand are women.
+Of the population, 8.1 thousand are men and 7.8 thousand are women.